github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 image and version with the required resources instead.
 Labels such as `ghr-microvm-memory` are rejected.

-Execution roles, ingress network connectors, logging, idle policy, run hook payloads, and client tokens remain deployment-controlled.
+Execution roles, ingress network connectors, and logging remain deployment-controlled.
+The control plane generates the run-hook payload and client token for each runner; idle policy is not currently exposed.
 Image ARN, image version, and egress connector overrides change executable code or the network boundary, so they are rejected unless `awsDynamicLabelsPolicy` supplies an explicit `allowed` list for the corresponding key.

 Use the matcher's `awsDynamicLabelsPolicy` to restrict values accepted from workflow jobs.
 The MicroVM policy keys are `egress-network-connectors`,